Inspiring Creativity Interviews

 I'm always intrigued by 'Where are they now?' shows, especially when child stars are profiled in before-and-after segments.
 We viewers finally get the inside scoop on where the kids we watched growing up on television ended up in life.
 Sometimes it's on to another show, 'When Child Stars Go Bad', but most kids grow up just like the rest of us do with similar challenges and rewards they go to school, get married, have children, nurture careers, and pursue that thing called happiness.
 For some, this means staying connected to show business; for others, leaving it behind.

-Angela Cartwright, the dark-haired girl who played Penny Robinson on Lost in Space (the alien-monkey pet-toting teen) is definitely one child star who hasn't gone bad.
+Angela Cartwright, the raven-haired girl who played Penny Robinson on Lost in Space (the alien-monkey pet-toting teen) is definitely one child star who hasn't gone bad.
 When I learned this Make Room for Daddy and Sound of Music star has grown up to raise a family and successfully carve out a life as an artist along with her acting career, I had to learn more.

 Wikipedia gave me a detailed biography and filmography about Angela with links to her various art-related sites and online studio.
 I checked out her blog 'Said & Done in the shadows of an unruly artist', and was thrilled to see that she was chronicling her creative journey online like so many other artists.
 Not only that, I learned that Angela is into altered art and photography, writes articles and books, sells art on Etsy, and creates rubber stamps sold by Stampington & Company.
 Wow!